 3. Proxies may be faster

 However, the best VPNs match proxies in terms of speed.
 Free proxies generally use cheaper, less extensive infrastructure.
-So while they use more basic technology, they may be slower than VPN alternatives.
+So while they use more basic technology, they may actually be slower than VPN alternatives.

 4. You’ll usually pay for VPNs